-Patrisa Tare, O.D. earned her Bachelor’s degree in Social Studies with a minor in Psychology from Florida international University in Miami, Florida.
-She continued her studies with a Bachelor of Vision Science degree from Nova Southeastern University, Davie, Florida in 2005.
-Dr. Tare earned her doctorate degree of Optometry from Nova Southeastern University in 2007.
-She later completed a residency with emphasis in Ocular Disease at Beraja Medical Institute.
+Dr. Tare earned her bachelor’s degree in social studies with a minor in psychology from Florida International University in Miami, Florida.
+She continued her studies with a bachelor’s in vision science from Nova Southeastern University in Davie, Florida in 2005.
+Dr. Tare earned her doctorate degree in optometry from Nova Southeastern University in 2007.
+She later completed a residency with emphasis in ocular disease at Beraja Medical Institute.

 Dr. Tare is a member of the Florida Optometric Association (FOA) and American Optometric Association (AOA).
-On her free time, she enjoys spending time with her family, traveling and reading.
-Dr. Tare is fluent in English, Spanish, Italian and Albanian.
+In her free time, she enjoys spending time with her family, traveling and reading.